stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 if slips finds a flow using destination port 443 and the 'service' field in conn.log isn't set to 'ssl', it alerts

-##Non-HTTP connections on port 80.
+## Non-HTTP connections on port 80.

 Slips detects established connections on port 80 that are not using SSL using zeek's conn.log flows

 if slips finds a flow using destination port 80 and the 'service' field in conn.log isn't set to 'http', it alerts

+## Connection to private IPs

+Slips detects when a private IP is connected to another private IP with threat level info.